The Invisible Work Holding AI Together

 The hidden variable

-The test isn’t really about whether the pen falls.
+Viewed this way, the test isn’t really about whether the pen falls.

 It’s about what was keeping it from falling.